lucasgdb/useful-dev-tools/README.md

 [AWS](https://aws.amazon.com/) | Amazon Web Services, an on-demand cloud computing platform.
 [Repl.it](https://repl.it) | Powerful and simple online compiler, IDE, interpreter, and REPL [Git Branching](https://learngitbranching.js.org/) | This app was developed to help beginners learning powerful concepts behind git branching.
 We hope you like this app and maybe even learn something! - Learn git by doing!
+[Stack Overflow](https://stackoverflow.com) | Stack Overflow is an open community for anyone that codes.
+It help you get answers to your toughest coding questions, share knowledge with your coworkers in private, and find your next dream job.
 [Animista](http://animista.net/) | CSS ANIMATIONS ON DEMAND

 ## Desktop Tools 🖥